prayagsinojia-ops/HR-Attrition-Analysis/README.md

 4️⃣ Retention plans for 10+ year employees<br>
 5️⃣ Quarterly engagement surveys<br>
 6️⃣ Proactive monitoring of high-risk employees

+## 📌 7.
+Conclusion

+The analysis shows a 19% attrition rate, driven primarily by tenure, job role, salary band, and job satisfaction.
+Long-tenure employees, managers, and lower salary groups face higher turnover risk.

+By identifying 144 high-risk employees, this project demonstrates how data-driven insights can enable proactive retention strategies and strengthen workforce stability.

 ## About Me